 Weekly shout-outs in team channels for creative AI use cases.
 A monthly "AI hack of the month" feature in the company newsletter.
 Small gift cards for the first person in each function to automate a recurring task.
 Recognition is the cheapest mechanism that still moves behavior.
 The point is visibility, not the dollar value.

 Seven in ten employees ignore the onboarding video.
-Build for the other channel they actually use.
+Build for the channel they actually use.

 The model that works is not a webinar.
 It is not a certification course.
 It is structured practice embedded in the daily workflow, supported by peers who already know the tools.